Seattle, Olympia companies among firms targeted for touting coronavirus cures, vaccine

 The warning comes amid a growing crackdown nationwide by government agencies against companies and individuals offering purported COVID-19 treatments, cures and vaccines.

-The Federal Trade Commission (FTC) emailed warning letters this month to a plethora of such companies, including Absolute Health Clinic in Olympia, for claiming on its website that high-dose Vitamin C and D therapies could “have significant impact’’ on the coronavirus, while stem cells used in other treatments “have been researched and studied in helping in the healing process of COVID-19.’’
+The Federal Trade Commission (FTC) emailed warning letters this month to a plethora of such companies, including Absolute Health Clinic in Olympia, for claiming on its website that high-dose vitamin C and D therapies could “have significant impact’’ on the coronavirus, while stem cells used in other treatments “have been researched and studied in helping in the healing process of COVID-19.’’

 The clinic was given 48 hours to remove the wording, or face a possible court injunction and order to repay customers.

-Note: CORRECTION: An early version of this story gave Johnny Stine’s age as 54.
-He is 55.